 Congratulations on receiving your Award Letter.
 If you have an Award Letter in hand, it means you are on the way to finalizing your financial plan for attending Columbia.

 Your Award Letter includes some important information, including your estimated aid eligibility based on the information you provided on your Free Application for Federal Student Aid (FAFSA).

 There are a few things you need to do as you read and become familiar with your Award Letter:

-- Personalize your Cost of Attendance Budget.
-As you review your estimated budget, you'll notice direct and indirect costs.
+- Personalize your Estimated Remaining Costs.
+As you review your estimated costs, you'll notice other costs to consider.
 More detailed information can be found on the Tuition and Fees and Cost of Attendance pages.

-- Decide how you will cover your Net Price.
-Once you understand your Net Price, visit our How to Pay page to learn more about your options.
+- Decide how you will cover your Estimated Remaining Costs.
+Visit our How to Pay page to learn more about your options.